 Data integration can help to make sense of all the data that is encapsulated within your organisation, whether the data is generated internally, cross-functionally or collected externally.
 Consolidating data can help bring proprietary, legacy data into new systems that can easily be accessed by any team member.

-In removing data variations and creating a structured data platform in a CVE, you will be able to find data more easily, analyze patterns, and make sense of it much more efficiently meaning you can “Create once, deliver to many”.
+In removing data variations and creating a structured data platform in a visualisation platform, you will be able to find data more easily, analyze patterns, and make sense of it much more efficiently meaning you can “Create once, deliver to many”.

 By creating a central data source, data users within a project can access the same information helping to reduce the number of questions asked, increase the speed of data access, and limit the possibility of having erroneous replicated data.
 Not only does this add value by saving time and money, data integration is also useful for much larger projects and processes improving business intelligence, decision-making, and data maintenance.